-Preparation, storage, or consumption of food or drink in chemical laboratory work areas is forbidden and shall not be practiced due to the danger of contamination with toxic substances.
-Each laboratory has a designated safe eating area.
+Preparation, storage, or consumption of food, drink, chewing gum or tobacco in chemical laboratory work areas is forbidden and shall not be practiced due to the danger of contamination with toxic substances.
 Before handling food or drink or any other item, which may be placed in the mouth, researchers shall thoroughly wash their hands with soap and water to prevent ingestion of harmful materials.
 If the hazardous chemical is not readily soluble in soap and water, another effective safe solvent should be used, followed by washing with soap and water.
 Refrigerators used for chemicals should be labeled with a warning indicating such and are not to be used for food or drink.

 The same rules and considerations for food handling also apply to the handling and application of cosmetics.
+Applying cosmetics in the laboratory is forbidden.